cased/sandboxes/README.md

 ## Command Line Interface

 `sandboxes` includes a powerful CLI for running code in **any language** from your terminal.
 Execute TypeScript, Go, Rust, Python, or any other language in isolated sandboxes.
+You can call the CLI from any language, or write a wrapper for it.

 ### Quick Start